rirwin/theft-market/README.md

 Subsequently, these large files in HDFS are processed by Hadoop Streaming with these Python [map-reduce jobs](https://github.com/rirwin/theft-market/tree/master/map-reduce/python).
 This translates the JSON objects to structured, tab-separated files that are used as Hive external tables.
 To create the Hive tables, use the create table script; see external table [creation query](hive/city/create_ext_table_city.q) for an example to create a city table.
 One could also write Pig, Cascading, etc. scripts based on the file structure from nice structure of the Hadoop Streaming processing mentioned above.
 Following that, there are a handful of other ad hoc queries in the [hive directory](hive/city/).
 This concludes progress on the batch processing, deep-dive analytics layer of Theft Market.

 ![alt text](img/web_server.png "Web server details") The user is exposed to a simple REST API for getting statistics about particular geographic areas.

+## REST API

-The format is straighforward, the caller passes a dictionary to a base url corresponding to the query interest; here are the following urls supported:
+The format is straighforward, the caller passes a dictionary (described below) to a base url corresponding to the query interest; here are the following urls supported:

 - /data/city/volume
 - /data/city/average
 - /data/zipcode/volume
 - /data/zipcode/average

-where volume is the listing volume for number of listings
+where volume is the aggregation of listings over the time period and average is the average listing price over the time period.
+The dictionary passes the remainder of the search parameters.
+All dictionaries contains the following key-value pairs:

+- start_date (YYYY-MM-DD)
+- end_date (YYYY-MM-DD)
+- num_bedrooms (positive integer)

+For city queries provide:

+- state_code (XX)
+- city (<city name>) (some browsers may need a %20 inserted for spaces in the city name)

+For zipcode queries provide:

+- zipcode (XXXXX)

+A full example

 ## Operation

 1. get data in zip file, unzip